based on Reviews

 • The bioavailability of OPC is 100%.

-• Since OPC, unlike vitamin C, can bind directly to proteins (especially collagen and elastin), OPC is said to contribute to strengthening the vascular walls as well as the skin and bones.
+• Since OPC, unlike vitamin C, binds directly to proteins (v.aOPC, which can bind collagen and elastin, is said to contribute to strengthening blood vessel walls, skin and bones.

-• You can download a free e-book about grape seed extract / OPC here: Free e-book
+• You can download a free e-book about grape seed extract/OPC here: Free e-book

-Preview photo by freestocks.org from Pexels
+Preview photo of freestocks.org from Pexels

 No more products available for purchase